 - Fits on any cable: Snapnator magnetic charging connector

-Griffin BreakSafe Magnetic USB-C power cable
+- 13-inch MacBook only: Griffin BreakSafe Magnetic USB-C power cable

+The Griffin BreakSafe Magnetic USB-C Power Cable has a regular USB-C connector on one end and a detachable magnetic connector on the other.
 The magnetic end is actually in two pieces.
 At the tip is the USB-C connector that plugs into your MacBook, and right behind it is the magnetic part that can easily break away from the end of the cable.
 All this means is that, just like with MagSafe, if the BreakSafe cord is accidentally pulled for any reason, the cable will break away at the magnetic portion, leaving the USB-C connector in your computer and eliminating the risk of damage to the port.
-Plus, the BreakSafe Magnetic USB-C power cable prevents your MacBook from being dragged along for the ride, meaning it shouldn't be falling off any tables.
+Unfortunately, this cable only delivers enough power for the 13-inch MacBook Pro.

 With 100W of power delivery and data-transfer speeds of 10GBs per second, the Knaive KD3 is perfect for any MacBook Air or MacBook Pro.
 The 20-pin gold plate magnetic connector is strong enough to stay firm in place when gently moving around but works like a charm to break free in case you trip over your cable.

 Although it's been a few years now since Apple switch to using USB-C ports on their MacBook lineup, and thus killing MagSafe, the ability to accidentally trip on your power cord hasn't gone away.
 Speaking from experience, MagSafe was a beloved feature for Mac users because accidents happen, and knowing your laptop wasn't going to go crashing to the ground if you bumped into the power cable provided plenty of comforts.